modernish/modernish/README.md

     le <expr> <expr>  the 1st expr eval's to smaller than or equal to the 2nd gt <expr> <expr>  the 1st expr evaluates to a greater number than the 2nd ge <expr> <expr>  the 1st expr eval's to greater than or equal to the 2nd

+### use var/mapr ###
+`mapr` (map records): Read delimited records from the standard input, invoking a *callback* command with each input record as an argument and with up to *quantum* arguments at a time.
+By default, an input record is one line of text.

+Usage: `mapr` [ `-d` *delimiter* | `-D` ] [ `-n` *count* ] [ -s *count* ]
+[ -c *quantum* ] *callback* [ *argument* ... ]

+Options:

+* `-d` *delimiter*: Use the single character *delimiter* to delimit input records, instead of the newline character.
+* `-P`: Paragraph mode.
+Input records are delimited by sequences consisting of a newline plus one or more blank lines, and leading or trailing blank lines will not result in empty records at the beginning or end of the input.
+Cannot be used together with -d.
+* `-n` *count*: Pass at most *count* records as arguments to *callback*.
+  If *count* is 0, all records are passed.
+* `-s` *count*: Skip and discard the first *count* records read.
+* `-c` *quantum*: Specify the number of records read between each invocation of *callback*.
+If -c is not supplied, the default quantum is 5000.

+Arguments:

+* *callback*: Call the *callback* command with the collected arguments each time QUANTUM lines are read.
+The callback command may be a shell function or any other kind of command, and is executed from the same shell environment that invoked `mapr`.
+It is a fatal error for the callback command to exit with a status \> 0.
+* *argument*:  If there are extra arguments supplied on the mapr command line, they will be added before the collected arguments on each invocation on the callback command.

+#### Differences from `mapfile` ####
+`mapr` was inspired by the bash 4.x builtin command `mapfile` a.k.a.
+`readarray`, and uses similar options, but there are important differences.

+* `mapr` does not support assigning records directly to an array (because the POSIX shell language does not have arrays).
+Instead, all handling is done through the callback command.
+* `mapr` passes all the records as arguments to the callback command.
+* The callback command is not evaluated from an option-argument but taken directly from the non-option argument(s) to the `mapr` command.
+* If the callback command exits unsuccessfully (i.e. with status \> 0), this
+  is treated as a [fatal error](#user-content-reliable-emergency-halt).
+* The record separator itself is never included in the arguments passed to the callback command (so there is no `-t` option to remove it).
+* `mapr` supports paragraph mode.
+* `mapr` is implemented as a shell function and `awk` script.

 ### use var/setlocal ###
 Defines a new `setlocal`...`endlocal` shell code block construct with